Zach-G/MWOMechScraper/ReadMe.txt

         5) Press the 'Close' button to end the installation.

-Once you have installed Python simply download scroll up, find the big green '<>Code' button, click on it, select 'Download ZIP', and extract the contents of the .zip file to where ever you like.
+Once you have installed Python simply scroll up, find the big green '<>Code' button, click on it, select 'Download ZIP', and extract the contents of the .zip file to where ever you like.

 Next, you will need the libraries associated with the script.